sinhnguyen1411/stock-trading-be/README.md

 ## SQL Connection
 The `ConnectDB` function initializes a MySQL connection based on the above configuration and uses `database/sql` with the `go-sql-driver/mysql` driver.

+## Authentication
+- Access tokens are signed JWTs issued by the login endpoint.
+Configure the signing secret and lifetime via `auth.access_token_secret` and `auth.access_token_ttl_minutes` in `cmd/server/config/local.yaml` (or `AUTH__ACCESS_TOKEN_SECRET` environment variable).
+- The gRPC gateway forwards `Authorization: Bearer <token>` headers to backend services.
+All non-public RPCs enforce token verification.
+- Rotate secrets regularly in production and keep them outside version control (for example, via environment variables or a secret manager).